 According to the US Bureau of Labor Statistics, court reporting employment is predicted to grow faster than the national average due to high demand for court services, depositions, broadcast captioning, translation and other related services.
 Job opportunities will be good, … Continue reading

-How Much Do Court Reporters Make?
-According to the US Labor Bureau, the mean annual salary for court reporters was $53,270 in 2010, although the number varies by location and industry (see: where do court reporters work?).
-Mean Annual Court … Continue reading
+According to the US Labor Bureau, the mean annual salary for court reporters was $53,010 in 2012, although the number varies by location and industry (see: where do court reporters work?).
+Mean Annual Court Reporter Salaries by Industry: Industry Salary … Continue reading